-- Losing the sense of smell and taste can be an early symptom of COVID-19. - Most of these patients have a mild course. - These senses usually return within 1 to 2 weeks.
+- Losing the sense of smell and taste can be an early symptom of COVID-19. - It is strong evidence for having COVID. - Most of these patients have a mild course. - These senses usually return within 1 to 2 weeks.

-- · Shortness of breath occurs
+- Shortness of breath occurs

 - Difficulty breathing occurs

 - Your child becomes worse